I am visiting from another country. Can I get a refund of sales taxes paid?

 If the retailer ships the goods out of the United States to the non-resident’s location in another country, then the sales tax is generally not due.
 However, the retailer must export the goods and the customer cannot take possession of the goods in the United States.

-There is an exception to this rule in Louisiana and Washington.
+There is an exception to this rule in Louisiana, Texas and Washington.

 The city of New Orleans offers a tax-free shopping program – the Louisiana Tax Free Shopping Program – for foreign visitors to the United States.
 Individuals travelling in the United States for 90 days or less with a foreign passport and/or a current US visitor’s visa and an international transportation ticket can apply for a refund of sales tax paid on qualifying items purchased from New Orleans retailers taking part in the program.